CameronNemo/brillo/README.md

 Installation
 ------------

-To build the binary and install it:
+To build the binary `brillo` and install it:

     make
     sudo make install

-To generate and install the man page, polkit action, udev rule, and apparmor profile:
+A full install, generating the man page, polkit action, udev rule, and apparmor profile in addition to the binary:

     make dist
     sudo make install-dist

+> Note: the Makefile uses `PREFIX` and `DESTDIR` variables to build the installation path.
+If specified, they should be consistent between each command.

 Unpriveleged Access
 -------------------